ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vrops_monitoring_by_smtp/guide.en-gb.md

 ![PannelAlert2](images/vrops_alert_menu2.png)

-You'll then see a summary of all your Outbound Settings.
+The page shows a summary of all your Outbound Settings.
 Click on the `ADD`{.action} button.

 ![AddButton](images/vrops_add_button.png)